keith-ufumeli/bento-design-with-css-grids/README.md

 ### Continued Development

-As I move forward, I plan to continue focusing on improving my skills with CSS Grids and Flexbox in UI design.
-The Bento grid challenge has demonstrated the power and flexibility of these CSS layout tools, and I'm eager to further expand my knowledge and apply them to solve more complex design problems.
+As I move forward, I plan to continue improving my CSS Grids and Flexbox skills in UI design.
+The Bento grid challenge has demonstrated the power and flexibility of these CSS layout tools, and I'm eager to expand my knowledge further and apply them to solve more complex design problems.

 Specifically, I want to explore advanced techniques for creating responsive and dynamic grid-based layouts, as well as mastering the art of combining Grids and Flexbox to achieve intricate and visually appealing user interfaces.